itsjustmath/code-guide/README.md

 ## Our Codebase

-Agent Ace uses a subset of [SCSS](http://sass-lang.com/) for style generation.
-Agent Ace's naming conventions are adapted from the work being done in the [SUIT CSS framework](https://github.com/suitcss/suit/tree/master/doc) (and [@fat](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06) at Medium).
+We use a subset of [SCSS](http://sass-lang.com/) for style generation.
+These naming conventions are adapted from the work being done in the [SUIT CSS framework](https://github.com/suitcss/suit/tree/master/doc) (and [@fat](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06) at Medium).
 Which is to say...
 > **It relies on structured class names and meaningful hyphens** (i.e., not using hyphens merely to separate words).
 This is to help communicate the relationships between classes.